#

 This is a perfect opportunity to reinforce good security habits.
 Your communication should complement your existing security awareness training by teaching users how to recognize the sophisticated phishing attacks that this new MFA is designed to stop.
 Finally, make sure your support team is ready to handle an increase in questions during the rollout phases.
 Providing prompt and helpful support builds user confidence and ensures a smooth adoption process.

-The Future: Phishing Resistance and Human Risk Management
+What's Next?
+Phishing Resistance and Human Risk Management

 Implementing phishing-resistant MFA is a critical step forward, but it’s not the final destination.
 The security landscape is constantly shifting, and our strategies must evolve with it.
 While technical controls are essential for hardening your defenses, attackers are increasingly targeting the one element that can't be patched with software: your people.
 True resilience comes from integrating powerful technical controls like phishing-resistant MFA into a broader, more intelligent framework that accounts for this human element.
 The future of security lies in combining these technological defenses with a deep, data-driven understanding of human behavior.
 This approach allows you to move beyond simply reacting to threats and start proactively managing the human and AI agent risk within your organization.
 By looking at the complete picture, you can identify and address vulnerabilities before they are exploited, creating a security posture that is both strong and adaptive.
 This holistic view transforms security from a series of disconnected tools into a cohesive, predictive system that protects your most valuable assets.
 It’s about understanding not just if a control is in place, but how people interact with it and where the next risk is likely to emerge.